quinlan-lab/transcriptionary/README.md

 ```
 python scripts/transcriptionary.py test/test.yaml all --output test/plot.html
 ```

+## How to customize colors and color palettes
+Define or adjust named colors by modifying `default_colors/named_colors.yaml`.
+Create a custom color palette to pull random track colors from by adding to `default_colors/palettes.yaml` (use hex codes or use the named colors defined in `default_colors/named_colors.yaml`).

 ## Color palette citations
 Color-blind friendly color palettes are included in default_colors/palettes.yaml